fbpx

 Here is why I believe Jesus died at this specific site.

-In 2 Corinthians 10:5, Paul talks about us having spiritual weapons to wage spiritual warfare with and that this weapon will casts “down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,”
+In 2 Corinthians 10:5, Paul talks about us having spiritual weapons to wage spiritual warfare with and that this weapon will cast “down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ,”

 But what is this weapon that is able to wage spiritual warfare in our minds?